-• Starting from the third week of class, there will be weekly quizzes posted on WebAssign.
-The quizzes are due before class starts every Wednesday.
+• There are 8 quizzes posted on MyLabMath.
+The quizzes that correspond to the sections that a test covers are due on the day before that test.
 There will be no extensions or make-up to any of the quizzes under any circumstances.
 Your lowest 2 scores on the quizzes will be dropped when grade is calculated.